pthu/sahd/source/words/senselessness.md

   Other scholars do not consider the possibility of a semantic development of <span dir="rtl">תפל</span> on the mental and cognitive plane and allow only a metaphorical use on the moral level.
 Consider, e.g., Propp (1990:405):

-> ‘these abstractions (insipidity, vanity, blame) derive from a more concrete meaning of the root *<i>tpl</i> in Protosemitic’;
+> these abstractions (insipidity, vanity, blame) derive from a more concrete meaning of the root *<i>tpl</i> in Protosemitic;

 or Driver (Driver and Gray 1921:11), who on Job 1:22 comments:
-> ‘to ascribe <span dir="rtl">תפלה</span> to
+> to ascribe <span dir="rtl">תפלה</span> to
-Yahweh should imply regarding him as having lost the moral savour or quality which had been characteristic of him (…) similarly in Jer., Yahweh sees in the prophets  <span dir="rtl">תפלה</span>, or moral deterioration’.
+Yahweh should imply regarding him as having lost the moral savour or quality which had been characteristic of him (…) similarly in Jer., Yahweh sees in the prophets  <span dir="rtl">תפלה</span>, or moral deterioration.

 In regard to the Greek ἀφροσύνη in Jer 23:13 and Lam 2:14 it is for him a case of ‘a tolerable attempt to reproduce the transferred moral sense of the word’.
 Many of the translations offered by the commentaries and the dictionaries lie on this line of interpretation.[^7]